wardle/hades/README.md

 2021-03-23 14:50:58,308 [main] INFO  org.eclipse.jetty.server.Server - Started @14980ms
 ```

+# How do I create a SNOMED database file?

-Currently, use `hermes` to create your index file.
+Use [`hermes`](https://github.com/wardle/hermes) to create your index file.
 That tool can automatically download and create an index.
 After download, it should take less than 5 minutes to start running your FHIR terminology server.

 # Example usage